-For a typical GPON upstream waveband, the biggest refraction index difference is 0.0000457 among this 100 nm window.
+For a typical G-PON upstream waveband, the biggest refraction index difference is 0.000 045 7 among this 100 nm window.
 In the worst case, the length difference between the feeder fibre in the working section and that in the standby section could be up to 20 km.
-This will lead to a 4-bit propagation delay at most.
+This will lead to a 4 bit propagation delay at most.
 However, this error can be tolerated by the OLT according to [b-ITU-T G.984.3].

 The limited ranging method is performed immediately after the protection switch has taken place.
-The "common transmission time difference" by re-ranging any one of the connected ONUs, instead of completing a ranging process for every ONU, can save most of the time spent in the O4 state after protection switchover.
+The "common transmission time difference", by re-ranging any one of the connected ONUs instead of completing a ranging process for every ONU, can save most of the time spent in the O4 state after protection switchover.

-For the limited ranging method, all the activities which are executed between the OLT and ONUs are strictly following the rules defined in the current GPON Recommendation.
+For the limited ranging method, all activities that are executed between the OLT and ONUs strictly follow the rules defined in the current G-PON Recommendation.

-For the XG-PON1 system, it is the subject of further study.
+For the XG-PON system, standardization compliance is for further study.